kaan-keskin/introduction-to-docker/Part2.md

 Now that you’ve got our *swarm* built and understand the infrastructure concepts of *leaders* and *manager HA*, let’s move on to the application aspect of *services*.

-**Swarm services**

-Everything we do in this section of the chapter gets improved on by Docker Stacks in Chapter 14.
-However, it’s important that you learn the concepts here so that you’re prepared for Chapter 14.
+### Swarm services

-Like we said in the swarm primer… *services* are a new construct introduced with Docker 1.12, and they only apply to *swarm mode*.
+Like we said in the swarm primer, *services* are a new construct introduced with Docker 1.12, and they only apply to *swarm mode*.

 Services let us specify most of the familiar container options, such as *name, port mappings, attaching to networks,* and *images*.
 But they add important cloud-native features, including *desired state* and automatic reconciliation.
 For example, swarm services allow us to declaratively deﬁne a desired state for an application that we can apply to the swarm and let the swarm take care of deploying it and managing it.